A lot or a little?

-Families can talk about how the clergy are typically portrayed in movies/on TV.
+Families can talk about how the clergy are typically portrayed in movies and on TV.
 How does First Reformed compare?
-Does it present them as multi-dimensional human beings or give you insight into why they chose their profession?
+Does it present them as multidimensional human beings or give you insight into why they chose their profession?
 Do you believe the characters' concerns?

 Were you surprised by the path Toller took after the young man's death?
 Why do you think he became interested in those actions?

-How does the film address/portray suicide?
-What's the best way to address difficult topics like this with kids?
+How does the film address and portray suicide?
+What's the best way to approach difficult topics like this with kids?

 What do you think the movie's ending means?
 Has tragedy been averted or merely delayed?